 This is how the conversation becomes a success

-The entry: Do not fall straight into the house with the door!
-"I want more money" - if Mr. D. begins the conversation like this, he can immediately forget it because the boss then immediately turn to resistance.
+The start: don't fall into the house with the door!
+"I want more money" - if Mr. D. starts the conversation like this, he can immediately forget it because the boss will immediately switch to resistance.

-Better: Ask the boss for a discussion about their development and perspectives in the company: "I would like to talk to you about my development."
-If you declare your willingness to take on new tasks right from the start, you are committed, but it does It is clear that it will also be about money.
+Better: ask the boss for a discussion about your further development and prospects in the company: "I would like to talk to you about my development."
+If you declare your willingness to take on new tasks from the start, show yourself committed, but it is clear that it will also be about money.

 - Practice the conversation at home.